 ProductionItemId

-| string | ID of the Production Item (GUID) |
+| String | ID of the Production Item (GUID) |

 PlanningStatus

-ActionSource | string | The app that triggered the event |
+ActionSource | String | The application that triggered the event. |

 {